MicrosoftDocs/azure-docs-powershell/azps-8.3.0/Az.DataProtection/Update-AzDataProtectionBackupVault.md

 Updates a BackupVault resource belonging to a resource group.
 For example, updating tags for a resource.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.dataprotection/update-azdataprotectionbackupvault) for up-to-date information.

 ## SYNTAX

 ### UpdateExpanded (Default)